 Research based of real-world knowledge of legal practice

 Psychological information can be used, misused or nonused in law.
-Our research group benefits of the practical experience we have from working both at the Finnish police for over ten years as well as working at the psychology and law firm PsyJuridica Ltd for the past seven years.
+Our research group benefits of the practical experience our principal researcher has from working as a senior researcher at the Finnish National Bureau of Investigation for ten years and as a managing-partner at the psychology and law firm PsyJuridica Ltd since 2010.
 We feel that this experience has increased our understanding of the appropriateness of using psychology in the legal and forensic settings.

 Our research is pursued in a way that will be maximally productive in advancing understanding of human behaviour in law-related activities and in ways most likely to convince lawmakers and legal practitioners to seek out and apply for the information.
 Psychology can’t ignore the law’s need and concerns if it wishes to be relevant to legal actors and implementers.
 For this reason, we conduct research with high ecological validity.
-Due to our networks, we have had a unique possibility to conduct research within the police during 2002-2011 and since than also within a law firm.
-This allows us to study law-related behaviours of legal and nonlegal actors in real life and real police investigations and trials instead of experimental simulations.
+Due to our networks, we have had a unique possibility to conduct research within the police and a law firm.
+This allows us to study law-related behaviours of legal and nonlegal actors in real life instead of experimental simulations.
 For us, placing great thought to the external and ecological validity of our research starts from questioning why we study what we study.